Expi API Documentation

 statestring|numberNoDefaults to Unknown.
 Accepts string or numeric code.

-invoiceobjectNoIf provided and invoice_id is omitted, an invoice is created and linked.
+invoiceobjectNoIf provided and invoice id is omitted (invoicing_id / invoice_id), an invoice is created and linked.

 items / line_itemsarrayNoOptional line items.
 Stored on the linked invoice as invoice details.
 If no invoice context is supplied, an invoice will be created (requires customer_id or enough customer/billing data to create one).